Become a change agent. Ensure your organization’s success.

 The deadline to apply is November 7, 2022.

 LeadBoston is unique among mid- and senior-career leadership programs due to its experiential learning approach and cohort-based structure.
 Over the course of the 11-month program, participants will experience:

 - Meetings with policymakers, corporate leaders, and academics

-- Visits to Boston’s civic institutions, schools, health centers, corporations, correctional facilities and neighborhoods (Tentative and subject to COVID-19 safety guidelines)
+- Visits to Boston’s civic institutions, schools, health centers, corporations, correctional facilities, and neighborhoods (subject to COVID-19 safety guidelines)

-- Candid exploration of Boston’s inequities and how local leaders can make a difference
+- A candid exploration of Boston’s inequities and how local leaders can make a difference

 - Bonding and networking with a class of around 40 professionals representing the gamut of Boston’s professional, racial, ethnic, faith, and gender diversity

-Participants spend the year building skills that enable them to analyze root causes of diversity, equity, and inclusion challenges faced by their organizations and communities.
+Participants spend the year building skills that enable them to analyze the root causes of diversity, equity, and inclusion challenges faced today.
 The program culminates with a commitment and development of a project that will drive equitable change within the participants’ organizations and communities.

 Building a network of socially responsible leaders

-LeadBoston has been graduating socially responsible leaders for over 25 years and its robust alumni network is over 1,000 local leaders strong.
+LeadBoston has been graduating socially responsible leaders for over 30 years and its robust alumni network is over 1,000 local leaders strong.
 Alumni are offered timely events including panel discussions, social gatherings, and professional development workshops.
-Alumni, and their employers, benefit from lifelong access to this unique network and connection with leaders and influencers from a variety of sectors.
+Alumni and their employers benefit from lifelong access to this unique network.
+Some of our alums include: